top of page

 Keen

-The Hammers' XI comprised a mixture of young pros, youth squad members and new faces, plus Kevin Keen testing out for possible first team action following ankle ligament damage.
-The "new boys" were Mitchell Thomas (ex-Spurs), goalkeeper Tony Parks (ex-Southend) and Dean Martin (ex-Fisher Athletic).
+The Hammers fielded a blend of young pros, youth prospects and fresh arrivals, with Kevin Keen using the night to test his ankle after ligament trouble.
+The newcomers were Mitchell Thomas (ex‑Spurs), goalkeeper Tony Parks (ex‑Southend) and Dean Martin (ex‑Fisher Athletic).

 SOUTHAMPTON